BA in Biology

 • CAS PY 211 & 212 or

-• CAS PY 241 & 242
+• CAS PY 241 & 242 or

 Research Opportunities

-While research is not required by the major, undergrads are encouraged to participate in research in Biology faculty or outside labs through volunteering, receiving funding, or earning academic credit.
+While research is not required by the major, undergrads are encouraged to participate in research in Biology faculty or outside labs through volunteering, receiving funding, or earning academic units.
 Students may receive funding through Work-Study arrangements or through the Undergraduate Research Opportunities Program (UROP).
-Academic credit for research is earned through the Undergraduate Research in Biology program and the following courses require students to submit an online application and receive approval from the Director of Undergraduate Studies.
+Academic units for research is earned through the Undergraduate Research in Biology program and the following courses require students to submit an online application and receive approval from the Director of Undergraduate Studies.

-Standing (and any prerequisites) Credits earned Course
+Standing (and any prerequisites) Units earned Course

-First Year 2 credits CAS BI 140/141
+First Year and BI 140 2 units CAS BI 141

-4 credits CAS BI 350
+4 units CAS BI 350

-4 credits CAS BI 351
+4 units CAS BI 351

-Junior and (BI 341 or BI 351) 4 credits CAS BI 352
+Junior and (BI 341 or BI 351) 4 units CAS BI 352

-Senior and (BI 341 or BI 351 or BI 451) 4 credits CAS BI 452
+Senior and (BI 341 or BI 351 or BI 451) 4 units CAS BI 452

-Senior and (BI 352 or BI 452) 4 credits CAS BI 453
+Senior and (BI 352 or BI 452) 4 units CAS BI 453

 Seniors may pursue Honors Research in Biology; see the Honors in the Major section below.